tskit-dev/msprime/docs/cli.rst

 ++++++++++++

-:command:`msp records` is a command line interface to the :meth:`msprime.TreeSequence.records` method.
+:command:`msp records` is a command line interface to the :meth:`msprime.TreeSequence.write_records` method.
 It prints out the coalescence records in a history file in a tab-delimited text format.

 .. argparse::